systemcarl/weblog/outlines/hello-world.md

 # Hello World
 - Hello!
-- This is my weblog.
-    - This first post is an introduction to the rest of my weblog content.
+- This first post is an introduction to my weblog content.
-    - This weblog to share my thoughts and ideas about:
+    - The purpose of this weblog is to share my tips, guides, and other insights about:
         - technology,
         - science,
         - and anything else that interests me.
-    - You can find tips, guides, and other insights here.
 - Check back here for updates to this article.
-    - All my content is updated to be current with my work.
+    - I update my content regularly to be current with my work.
         - Updates are also available on [my website].
         - All changes to articles are tracked on [GitHub].
 - You can read to learn more [about me] and my work.
     - [Follow] me for updates.